adrenal support

 All information provided by NHV Natural Pet Products is for educational purposes only.

-Addison’s disease is more common in young to middle aged dogs and occasionally in horses.
-The disease may be familial in Standard Poodles, West Highland White Terriers, Great Danes, Bearded Collies, Portuguese Water Dogs and a variety of other breeds.
-The cause of the primary adrenocortical failure usually is unknown, although most cases probably result from an autoimmune process.
-Other causes include destruction of the adrenal gland by granulomatous disease, metastatic tumor, hemorrhage or infarction.
-It can also be caused by the medications used to treat overactive adrenal glands, or Cushing’s disease.
+Addison’s Disease (underactive adrenal glands) occurs more frequently in young to middle-aged pups and in some purebred kitties.
+Dog breeds that may be more likely to develop Addison’s disease are: Standard Poodles, Great Danes, Bearded Collies, Portuguese Water Dogs and West Highland White Terriers.
+Although the cause is unknown, in many cases, it develops as an autoimmune disease.
+Other causes include destruction of the adrenal gland by a tumor, hemorrhage or infarction.
+It can also be caused by vet-prescribed medications for treating overactive adrenal glands (Cushing's disease).

 Select your pet's weight to determine the correct dose.